DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/Docs/Design.md

 The entertainment system covers TV, Music and other systems within a house.

-Devices may be controlled via WiFi, Ethernet and perehaps IR Rrmotes.
+Devices may be controlled via WiFi, Ethernet and perhaps IR Remotes.

+At this time (2019) these devices and services are functional:
+  * Pandora
+  * Onkyo
+  * Pioneer
+  * Samsung - in progress

 ## Design